SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Introduction

 \section{Introduction}

-Semantic segmentation is a fundamental vision task which aims to classify every pixel in the images correctly.
-It involves many real world application including \textit{auto-driving, robots navigation, and image editing}.
+Semantic segmentation is a fundamental vision task that aims to classify every pixel in the images correctly.
+It involves many real-world applications, including \textit{auto-driving, robot navigation, and image editing}.
 The seminal work of Long~\emph{et. al.}~\cite{fcn} built a deep Fully Convolutional Network (FCN), which is mainly composed of convolutional layers to carve strong semantic representation.
 However, detailed object boundary information, which is also crucial to the performance, is usually missing due to the use of the down-sampling layers.

-To alleviate this problem, state-of-the-art methods~\cite{pspnet,psanet,DAnet,nvidia_seg_video} apply atrous convolutions~\cite{dilation} at the last several stages of their networks to yield feature maps with strong semantic representation while at the same time maintaining the high resolution.
+To alleviate this problem, state-of-the-art methods~\cite{pspnet,psanet,DAnet,nvidia_seg_video} apply atrous convolutions~\cite{dilation} at the last several stages of their networks to yield feature maps with strong semantic representation while at the same time maintaining the high-resolution.
 Meanwhile, several state-of-the-art approaches~\cite{upernet,deeplabv3p,xiangtl_gff} adopt multiscale feature representation to enhance final segmentation results.
 Recently, several methods~\cite{cheng2021maskformer,wang2020maxDeeplab,SETR} adopt vision transformer architectures and model the semantic segmentation as a per-segment prediction problem.
-In particular, they achieve stronger performance in particular for the long-tailed datasets including ADE-20k~\cite{ADE20K} and COCO-stuff~\cite{coco_stuff} due to the stronger pre-trained models~\cite{liu2021swin} and query based mask representation~\cite{detr}.
+In particular, they achieve stronger performance for the long-tailed datasets, including ADE-20k~\cite{ADE20K} and COCO-stuff~\cite{coco_stuff} due to the stronger pre-trained models~\cite{liu2021swin} and query-based mask representation~\cite{detr}.